 A home inspection is not a guarantee or warranty that no defects exist.
 You may need to live in the home to uncover some items and are not covered by a home inspection.
 We cannot see inside walls and under the flooring.
 Areas to be inspected must be readily accessible free of personal property and debris and must be observable and not hidden.
 We will not inspect areas deemed to be hazardous or if the inspector believes damage may occur from the inspection.
 Your inspector will not do destructive testing nor will he disassemble systems' components.
 Areas blocked with personal property and debris will not be inspected.
 Your inspector cannot speculate what he thinks he might find.
 He must be able to actually observe the condition at the time of the inspection.
 We are limited to what we can visually see.
 For example, we do not inspect roofing under lament, piping and drains behind the walls our underground.
 Please see below, the standards and practices tab and our report for a complete list of exclusions.
 Other exclusions are clearly stated in State of Arizona Home Inspection Standards.

-We Do Not Cover-Any area which is not exposed to view, is concealed, or is inaccessible because of soil, walls, floors, carpets, ceilings, furnishings, Roof/floor tiles or any other thing is not included in this inspection.
+We Do Not Cover-Read our contract and report for a full list.
+Some examples are, any area which is not exposed to view, is concealed, or is inaccessible because of soil, walls, floors, carpets, ceilings, furnishings, Roof/floor tiles or any other thing is not included in this inspection.
 We do not inspect roofing under lament.
 We do not inspect septic systems.
 The inspection does not include any destructive testing or dismantling.
 Client agrees to assume all the risk for all conditions which are concealed from view at the time of the inspection.
 This is not a home warranty, guarantee, insurance policy or substitute for real estate transfer disclosures which may be required by law.
 A home inspection is not a guarantee or warranty that no defects exist.

 Whether or not they are concealed, the following ARE OUTSIDE THE SCOPE OF THIS INSPECTION: